-Without even realizing it, "The Food Lab," has really started to become "The Meat Lab," which is unfortunate, because I love vegetables (particularly spring vegetables—hello ramps!) even more than I love meat.
+There was a point when, without even realizing it, "The Food Lab," started to become "The Meat Lab," which is unfortunate, because I love vegetables (particularly spring vegetables—hello ramps!) even more than I love meat.

 For me, the big question about vinaigrettes has never really been "how?" but "why?"

 Is emulsifying the oil and acid really necessary?
 Does adding the olive oil and the vinegar to the salad bowl individually really make for an inferior salad?
 Could every red-sauce Italian joint that serves salad with a side of oil and vinegar be wrong?

 Well, stranger things have been true.
 I decided that a bit of hard-core kitchen work was in order.

 My semi-busted edition of Larousse Gastronomique defines "vinaigrette" as:

 a cold sauce or dressing made from a mixture of vinegar, oil, pepper, and salt, to which various flavorings may be added.

 That's a starting point, but I think for most practical definitions, a vinaigrette must also be wholly or at least partially emulsified.

 At its most basic, an emulsion is what you get when you force two things that don't easily mix to form a homogeneous mixture.
 In cooking, this most often occurs with oil and water (and for all intents and purposes, vinegar or lemon juice can be considered water, as it behaves in the same way).
 Put them in a container together, stir them up, and eventually, like cats and dogs, they will separate and stick with their own kind.

 There are a couple of ways around this.